benvaljean/benvaljean.github.io/_posts/2014-12-06-Vim.markdown

 ### Recall previous command

-Press Esc to entewr command mode, type a single colon, after which the up and down keys can be used in the same manner as BASH.
+Press Esc to enter command mode, type a single colon, after which the up and down keys can be used in the same manner as BASH.

 [Category:Linux](Category:Linux "wikilink")